FLAME Node Deployment

 to hang for a few minutes while everything is deployed and verified, so please have patience during this step and do not prematurely cancel the command.

-There are circumstances in which the FLAME Node needs to be deployed without a fully qualified domain name (FQDN).
-In this case, the UI and other services will not be reachable via a domain or hostname.
-Those with access to the server running the services can port forward the individual containers for each of the services and access them in their browser using the forwarded ports.
+- Those with access to the server running the services can port forward the individual containers for each of the services and access them in their browser using the forwarded ports

 Disable Ingress